-"The Iron Man suit was designed by Tony Stark, which saved the world from an alien attack."
-This scene is from the movie The Avengers.
-In this sentence, the focus is on the Iron Man suit and not on Tony Stark (one of the main characters), who designed the high-tech suit.
-This is a perfect example of Passive Voice, which focuses on the action or the thing receiving the action rather than who is doing the action.
+"The Iron Man suit was made by Tony Stark, and it saved world from alien attack."
+This is from movie The Avengers.
+In this sentence, focus is on Iron Man suit, not Tony Stark, who made the suit.
+This is good example of Passive Voice, because focus is on action or thing getting action, not who did it.

-Today, we are going to explore the second topic of B1 Grammar for IELTS preparation: Passive Voice.
-In my previous article, I covered Reported Speech—its types, usage, and more.
-If you haven't checked it out yet, feel free to give it a read!
-We have covered valuable learning that can help improve your IELTS score.
+Today, we will learn second topic of B1 Grammar for IELTS: Passive Voice.
+In my last article, I talked about Reported Speech; types, usage, and more.
+If you not read it yet, you can check it!
+These lessons help you improve IELTS score.

 What is Passive Voice?